Board of Directors

 Independent Director

-Proctor currently serves as Managing Partner of Proctor & Boone LLC Consulting, a business consulting firm.
+Maj.
+Gen. (Ret.)
+Proctor has served as Managing Partner of Proctor & Boone LLC Consulting, a business consulting firm, since 2006.
 He previously served as Senior Logistics Consultant in the Department of Defense (“DOD”) Business Group of Intelligent Decisions, Inc. from 2006 to 2016.

 Pamela S. Puryear, Ph.D.

-From 2009 to 2021, Puryear held several executive leadership roles, including Executive Vice President, Global Chief Human Resources Officer at Walgreens Boots Alliance; Senior Vice President, Chief Human Resources Officer at Zimmer Biomet; Senior Vice President, Chief Talent Officer at Pfizer Inc., and Vice President, Organizational Development and Chief Talent Officer at Hospira Inc. Earlier Puryear led an independent organizational development consulting practice for 12 years working globally and across industry sectors, including consumer products, financial services, healthcare, professional services and insurance.
-Puryear spent her first 10 years post-MBA in financial services in the real estate investment advisor industry.
+From 2009 to 2021, Dr. Puryear held several executive leadership roles, including Executive Vice President, Global Chief Human Resources Officer at Walgreens Boots Alliance; Senior Vice President, Chief Human Resources Officer at Zimmer Biomet; Senior Vice President, Chief Talent Officer at Pfizer Inc., and Vice President, Organizational Development and Chief Talent Officer at Hospira Inc. Prior to 2009, Dr. Puryear led an independent organizational development consulting practice for 12 years working globally and across industry sectors, including consumer products, financial services, healthcare, professional services and insurance.
+Dr. Puryear spent her first 10 years post-MBA in financial services in the real estate investment advisor industry.

-Puryear currently serves as an independent director of NextGen Healthcare Inc., where she is a member of the Audit Committee; Standard Motor Products Inc., where she serves on all committees; and Rockley Photonics Holdings, where she chairs the Compensation Committee and is a member of the Nominating and Corporate Governance Committee.
+Dr. Puryear currently serves as an independent director of NextGen Healthcare Inc. (NASDAQ) since 2021, where she is a member of the Audit Committee; and on the board of Standard Motor Products Inc. (NYSE) since 2021, where she serves on all committees, and has been appointed as Chair of the Compensation and Management Development Committee effective May 2023.

 William R. Voss

 William R. Voss is an investor and business executive with 35 years of experience in consumer goods, retail and distribution.
-He has served as a director of SpartanNash since the 2013 merger.
-From 2006 until the merger, he was the Chairman of Nash Finch.
-He presently chairs the Nominating and Corporate Governance Committee of SpartanNash.
+He has served as a director of SpartanNash since the merger in 2013.
+From 2006 until 2013, he was the Chairman of Nash Finch.
+He presently serves on the Company’s Compensation Committee.

-He previously served as Chairman and Chief Executive Officer of Natural Nutrition Group, Inc., a leading natural and organic food processor; as Chief Executive Officer of McCain Foods, Inc.; and as President and a director of Pilgrim’s Pride Corporation.
+He previously served as Chairman and Chief Executive Officer of Natural Nutrition Group, Inc., a leading natural and organic food processor from 1996 to 1999; as Chief Executive Officer of McCain Foods, Inc. from 1993 to 1995; and as President and a director of Pilgrim’s Pride Corporation (NASDAQ) from 1988 to 1992.

-Voss is a certified public accountant (inactive) and has served as a Chairman or director of more than 20 public and privately held companies, including a $6 billion distributor serving the convenience store industry.
-Voss was also a management consultant advising food, consumer, grocery, retail, drug retail, direct marketing and similar businesses.
+Mr. Voss is a certified public accountant (inactive) and has served as a Chairman or director of more than 20 public and privately held companies since 2005, including a $6 billion distributor serving the convenience store industry.
+Mr. Voss was also a management consultant advising food, consumer, grocery retail, drug retail direct marketing and similar businesses.